 Rove Beetle Eggs and Larvae

 Understanding the life cycle of rove beetles is one way of helping with identification of these insects.
-Female rove beetles lay clusters of white or cream-color, round or pear-shaped eggs where a food source for offspring is nearby – usually in rotten wood, plant matter, or in the soil.
+Female rove beetles lay clusters of white to cream color, round or pear-shaped eggs where a food source for offspring is nearby – usually in rotten wood, plant matter, or in the soil.
 The eggs, which are minute, are difficult to see.

 Rove beetle larvae, which overwinter in leaf matter or in the soil, have a flat appearance.
 They are generally off-white with brownish heads.
 Pupa, which are usually immobile, are off-white to yellowish, with a segmented abdomen and three pairs of long legs.
 The head capsule is well developed, with visible antennae, compound eyes and chewing jaws.
 Pupation occurs in the soil or in decomposing plant debris.